Door County Camping:

 4 Ways to Camp in Door County

 Camping in Wisconsin can take many forms, and the options are just as robust in Door County.
 Decide what kind of outdoor vacation appeals to you, find a campsite or campground in Door County, and brush up on your campfire-building skills.
+If you're headed into the wilderness, it's also a good idea to brush up on outdoor etiquette basics.

 - Standard Campgrounds: Grab the tent, sleeping bags, and s’mores fixings and set off for a state park or one of the private campgrounds scattered up and down the peninsula.
 Rates vary from $15–40 depending on the amenities offered at the park.
 Standard campgrounds can include as little as a bathroom building and as much as a pool, game room, and basketball courts.